moxin-org/Moxin-VLM/README.md

 ## Pretrained Models

-Please find our Pretrained Models on our huggingface page.
+Please find our Pretrained Models on our [huggingface page](https://huggingface.co/moxin-org).

 ---
-**Explicit Notes on Model Licensing & Commercial Use**:

 ## Acknowledgments

 This project is based on [Prismatic VLMs](https://github.com/TRI-ML/prismatic-vlms) by [TRI-ML](https://github.com/TRI-ML).

 Special thanks to the original contributors for their excellent work.

 ## Citation